 Skip to main content

-The children come from various backgrounds—most share a history of abuse or neglect.
+Children in foster care come from all backgrounds—most share a background of abuse or neglect.
 They can be newborns, toddlers, or teenagers.
 They come from every part of the state and every race, religion, and socio-economic group.
-In too many instances, their parents have unresolved substance abuse issues.
+In many instances, their parents have unresolved substance abuse issues.

-In Utah, we urgently need foster families to care for unique children, siblings, and teens.
+In Utah, we urgently need foster families to provide safe and affirming homes for children, siblings, and teens.

 When a child comes into foster care, they likely will have a brother or sister—sometimes more than one.
 Foster parents are invited to consider caring for sibling groups to avoid further traumatizing vulnerable children through separation.